robertamuller/Sorting_Algorithms/README.md

 # Testing

-## Test with a list with 12 elements
+## Test of a list with 12 elements

 Using the following list
 ```bash